codecollie/dotfiles/README.md

-hand-written config files for the global elite.
+hand-written config files for the global elite, that were usually ripped off.